CLINICAL PSYCHOLOGY Predoctoral Internship: LIFESPAN HEALTH elective

 - Assistant Professor (HMS; 2023-present)

-K23 Pending (National Institute of Aging):
+K23 Awarded (National Institute of Aging):

 “My Healthy Brain: A mindfulness-based lifestyle intervention to modify early risk of dementia in older adults”